dmcgits/dmcgits.github.io/mds/ACR103/week3_notes.md

 ![](assets/week3/marking_menu_basic.png)
 Here's the basic marking menu that shows when you **right click a polygonal object**.

-### Gestures
-You can drag right past one of those options and it'll select when you release the mouse button.
-Do it really fast, that's a **gesture**.

-**Try:**
-1. In one smooth motion, with your mouse over an object, right-click-and-drag straight up.
-You're in edge mode.
-2. Do the same, but down: you're in face mode.
-3. Try it again, but to the 1:30 position on a clock, or North East on a compass.
-That's object mode.

-> **Polygonal:** made of polygons (shapes with 3 or more edges).
->  It's usually pronounced **'poh-lig-onal'**.
-Like 'original' with a hard 'guh' g.
-> - 'poh' like start of **'pop'** or **'police'**
-> - 'ligg' like **'dig'**
-> - 'onal' like end of 'original'

 ### There are many menus